BETHESDA NAVAL HOSPITAL ~ WARD 3 C ~ 1971

 The hospital staff on the wards consisted of military personnel ranging from young corpsmen to admirals, who occasionally came by during grand rounds on Fridays.
 We had access to all the areas in the hospital, including other wards, that were open to visitors as well as some that we discovered through exploration.

 My stepgrandmother worked in public relations at the hospital, so I had visited there on occasion prior to my admittance.
 I also frequented the 9-hole golf course that wove its way around the perimeter of the hospital.
 There was also an indoor basketball court that I visited often in the winter months.
-These gave me a feeling of confident familiarity with the situation that proved invaluable in bonding with the other patients on the ward.

-I have compiled a list of some of those experiences and joined some pertinent social media outlets and Facebook pages in an attempt to find remembrances from wounded Vietnam veterans as well as service members from the medical ranks.
+I have compiled a list of those experiences and joined some pertinent social media outlets and Facebook pages in an attempt to find remembrances from wounded Vietnam veterans as well as service members from the medical ranks.

 For decades, military veterans have faced persistent and interrelated hardships, often centered around physical and mental health issues, challenges in transitioning to civilian life, and systemic difficulties in accessing benefits."
 HERE & HERE

-UPDATE ~ 4-26-2026:
+UPDATE ~ 5-26-2026:

-My initial research into the Mayday protests we attended in May of 1971 brought me to Lawrence Roberts’ "Mayday 1971: A White House at War, a Revolt in the Streets, and the Untold History of America's Biggest Mass Arrest" (published 2020).
-That exploration has provided definitive evidence regarding the importance of a brief but consequential period of American history.
+My initial research into the Mayday protests we attended in May of 1971 brought me to Lawrence Roberts' "Mayday 1971: A White House at War, a Revolt in the Streets, and the Untold History of America's Biggest Mass Arrest" (published 2020).

 “Award-winning investigative reporter Lawrence Roberts tells the story superbly from start to finish… With a talent for research and an eye for colorful detail, Mr. Roberts presents a lot of new and overlooked material… Mayday has been paid less attention than other protests of the period, and its significance overlooked.
-Mr. Roberts’ first-rate book redresses that imbalance.” —Wall Street Journal MORE ----------------------------------------------------------------------------------------
+Mr. Roberts’ first-rate book redresses that imbalance.” —Wall Street Journal MORE

 After looking over several reviews, I decided to reach out to Roberts via email to ascertain if he might have some comments to share concerning my undertaking.

-I received a reply the same day:
+I received this reply the same day:

 "Very nice to hear from you.
 Your project sounds really interesting.
 You certainly landed in a unique place as a 16-year-old in the spring of 1971!

 "I went back today to search both the Washington Daily News and the Washington Post digital news archives for that week and don't see any reference to that particular action.
 It certainly seems like the kind of thing that would have made it into the news, given that these were active duty guys in the middle of one of the most intense antiwar demonstrations of the times.
-Yet I don't find anything."
+Yet I don't find anything.

 "Altman and Lardner sustain their outrageous, relieving comedy and a sense of the grimmer time and place and job being done by resorting to wild caricature in many of the roles.
 It is no more than that reduction which takes place when servicemen recall the more improbable anecdotes and personalities of their own tours of service.